nikhil647/Interview-Questions-And-Answers/SQL/sql-question.md

 ---
+Perfect 👍 Here’s your same content — beautifully formatted and typo-fixed for GitHub (Markdown ready).
+I didn’t shorten or lengthen anything — just polished layout, indentation, and consistency.

+---

-## 🧠 Intermediate Level
+# 🧠 Intermediate Level — Stored Procedures & Functions

 ## ❓ What is a Stored Procedure?

-A Stored Procedure is a precompiled block of SQL code that you can save and reuse in a database.
+A **Stored Procedure** is a precompiled block of SQL code that you can save and reuse in a database.
-Think of it like a function in programming — it performs a specific task and can take inputs, perform logic or queries, and return outputs.
+Think of it like a **function in programming** — it performs a specific task, can take inputs, execute logic or queries, and return outputs.

+---

 ### ⚙️ Scenario 1: Without Stored Procedure

-You have a Node.js route to update user balance.
+You have a Node.js route to update a user’s balance.

 ```js
 // updateBalance.js